amucinom/flatlander-gems/README.md

-# flatlander-gems
+# Flatlander Gems
-Angular project from CodeSchool Course
+This is the Angular Project from the AngularJS CodeSchool course